tsung1029/osiris-code.github.io/documentation/run.md

 Where `nnodes` is the number of MPI nodes to be used, which must match the values specified in the `node_conf` section of the input file.
 If the binary was compiled with OpenMP support and its use was configured in the same `node_conf` section of the input file, then it will be used automatically, and no other command line options need to be specified.

-For larger HPC systems that use queueing/batch systems you should check their documentation on how to launch MPI or MPI/OpenMP hybrid parallel jobs.
+For larger HPC systems that use queueing/batch systems, you should check their documentation on how to launch MPI or MPI/OpenMP hybrid parallel jobs.
 Again, OSIRIS can be launched like any other MPI or MPI/OpenMP job.